TCP-Lab/x.FASTQ/README.md

     /data/hg38star/Homo_sapiens.GRCh38.dna.primary_assembly.fa \
     /data/hg38star/ref/human_ensembl
 ```
-Command `x.fastq -d` can be used to check current dependency status.
+Command `x.fastq -d` can be used to check the current dependency status.

 ### Editing `install.paths`
 A text file named `install.paths` is placed in the main project directory and it